PHILIPPINES COUNTRY GUIDE

 You can gain general exposure to the Philippines market through an ETF focused specifically on the country.
 For example, the PSEi is composed of the 30 largest and most active stocks listed on the Philippine Stock Exchange (PSE).

-They’re also about as far as you can go in terms of investing in emerging market stock without spending a large amount of personal time and effort on the ground scoping things out.
+Buying stocks in the Philippines is also about as far as you can go in terms of investing in emerging market stocks without spending a large amount of personal time and effort on the ground.

-Fortunately, foreigners are allowed to invest in the Philippines Stock Exchange.
-The main restriction is that a foreigner cannot own more than 40% shares of a Philippines company.
+Fortunately, foreigners are allowed to trade on the Philippine Stock Exchange.
+The only main restriction here is that a foreigner can’t own more than 40% shares of a Philippines company.

 The minimum investment to get started is ₱1000 (roughly $20 USD), but there is also a board lot on each corporation, which means you must purchase a set number of shares, at minimum.